-Preview the how-to book written about Motivation-Based Interviewing.
+This is a preview of the how-to book written about motivation-based interviewing.

 Don't Hire Anyone Without Me!